davidemms/OrthoFinder/README.md

 Output File Format
 ==================
 ###Orthogroups
 An orthogroup is the set of genes that are descended from a single gene in the last common ancestor of the species being analysed.
-OrthoGroups are like gene families, but are constructed via the application of robust phylogenetic criteria.
+Orthogroups are like gene families, but are constructed via the application of robust phylogenetic criteria.

 OrthoFinder generates three output files for orthogroups: